By Emiel F.A.J. Stöpler

 When we approached Groningen an hour later, the train conductor announced our destination over the intercom.
 It seemed everyone was startled by the sheer volume of the announcement.
 The woman across from me laughed and made a remark about the sudden noise.
 I answered that if one wasn’t already awake, this announcement would certainly have done the trick.

 In the rest of the train section, there was also a sudden murmur of voices and muffled laughter.

 I arrived at the Oosterpoort (the concert hall in Groningen) well in time.
 I gave my coat to the cloakroom attendant and went to the foyer, where I waited with a cup of tea until the concert began.
 As people poured in, I noticed it wasn’t the regular “classical concert audience” I’m used to seeing at the symphony.
 Usually, when “classical” composers like Mozart, Haydn or Beethoven are being played, the audience is often upper-class, and old and gray.
-When Stravinsky is on the program, for example, the audience is already more diverse, with more young people in addition to the regular concert goers.
-This time, however, the crowd was even more diverse than at a Stravinsky concert: both young and old, from all walks of life, some with interesting clothing and rather unusual beards (the males anyway) and haircuts.
+When Stravinsky is on the program, for example, the audience is already more diverse, with younger people wearing jeans in addition to the regular concert goers.
+This time, however, the crowd was even more diverse than at a Stravinsky concert: both young and old, from all walks of life, some wearing interesting clothing and sporting rather unusual beards (the males anyway) and haircuts.

 Here in Holland, we might describe this crowd as somewhat “alternative”.

 The concert commenced at quarter past eight.
 I had a great seat, with an empty chair next to me because of the ticket I couldn’t find anybody for (the seats were numbered).
 This was just as well, because a couple took the seats next to me and, well… I felt they smelled a bit stale.
 I moved to the empty seat next to me, leaving a seat between us, trying to be as inconspicuous as possible.